casc-ianm/github101/github exercises week 2-2.md

 then click Add. repeat the process for HTTPS and SSH
 ```

-### connecting to azure virtual machine
+### Installing Ansible, Creating and Running Playbook thru Ansible

 1. In your Local Machine, access Azure virtual machine via SSH using the **NIC Public IP**.

-1. Once inside the Azure virtual Machine, install **ansible**.
+2. Once inside the Azure virtual Machine, install **ansible**.
 Type the following command:
 ```
 sudo apt-get install ansible -y
 ```
-2. Once Ansible has been installed, go to your */home* directory, create a folder named **apache_basic**
+3. Once Ansible has been installed, go to your */home* directory, create a folder named **apache_basic**
 ```
 mkdir apache_basic
 ```
-3. Go to that folder by typing this command:
+4. Go to that folder by typing this command:
 ```
 cd apache_basic
 ```
-4. Create a yml file named **install_apache.yml**
+5. Create a yml file named **install_apache.yml**
 ```
 nano install_apache.yml
 ```
-5. Write the following yml commands:
+6. Write the following yml commands:
 ```
 ---
 - hosts: localhost